guyomd/vsm/README.md

 ## Package contents ##
 This package consists in two main modules added of a suite of utilities for plotting or validation purposes:\
-* **`voronoi_smoothing.py`**: Calculation of earthquake count/density grids based on Voronoi diagrams of a set of epicentral locations.
+* **`voronoi2density.py`**: Calculation of earthquake count/density grids based on Voronoi diagrams of a set of epicentral locations.
 This program can also propagate earthquake location and magnitude uncertainties using a random Monte-Carlo sampling process.
 This tends to produce a data-driven smoothing of spatial seismicity patterns.
 One count/density grid is constructed for each magnitude bin and is then projected onto a regular spatial mesh.
 * **`compute_ab_values.py`**: Modelling of Frequency-Magnitude Distributions (FMD).
 This program uses a collection of count/density grids over several magnitude bins to reconstruct a FMD for each pixel of the regular spatial mesh.
 The program also estimates and returns a grid of parameters _a_ and _b_ from the Gutenberg & Richter law[^1] in each pixel.
 * <ins>Plotting utilities</ins>:
   * **`plot_fmd.py`**: Plot the Frequency-Magnitude Distribution for one, or several, pixels
   * **`plot_map.py`**: Plot a map of earthquake counts/densities or _a_/_b_-values of the Gutenberg & Richter relationship
   * **`plot_distrib.py`**: Plot for one pixel of the regular grid the distribution of any quantity stored in GMT-formatted multiple segment files (_i.e.,_ counts, densities, _a_ or _b_).
-This can be useful to inspect the distributions produced by the propagation of uncertainties using `voronoi_smoothing.py`.
+This can be useful to inspect the distributions produced by the propagation of uncertainties using `voronoi2density.py`.

 * <ins>Testing utilities</ins>:
   * **`gof_tests.py`** : ***[ Under development ].*** Goodness-of-fit tests based on residual analysis.

-## Examples ##
+## Examples / Use-cases##
 Tutorials and examples will be included to assist interested users with our input formats, and with the use of the programs.

 ### Calculation of earthquake counts/density per magnitude bin ###
-<ins>*Syntax*</ins>: `python voronoi_smoothing.py parameters.txt`
+<ins>*Syntax*</ins>: `python voronoi2density.py parameters.txt`
 > [!NOTE]
-> A full list of available options can be obtained using the `-h` flag, _i.e.,_ `python voronoi_smoothing.py -h`.
+> A full list of available options can be obtained using the `-h` flag, _i.e.,_ `python voronoi2density.py -h`.

 ### Estimation of (_a_, _b_) parameters of the Gutenberg & Richter law[^1] ###
 <ins>*Syntax*</ins>: `python compute_ab_values.py parameters.txt`